 - Collaboration with Tribes or Urban Indian Health Centers: Develop a strong collaboration with the appropriate tribal or urban Indian health centers if caring for a substantial number of American Indian families.

-If you are interested in applying for a grant under this initiative, please contact MHCF Senior Program Officer Tressie White by March 12 with your expression of interest.
-Tressie can be reached at email@example.com or by calling our office at 406-451-7060.
+If you are interested in applying for a grant under this initiative, please contact MHCF Senior Program Officer Tressie White.

-Grant decisions will be based on our general selection criteria and the specific requirements for this initiative.
+Grant decisions will be based on our general selection criteria (which can be found in our 2018 Call for Proposals) and the specific requirements for this initiative.